 Our bodies contain both good and bad bacteria.
 Harmful bacteria attack the immune system while good bacteria aka probiotics help your body absorb nutrients and fight infection while maintaining a healthy body.
 You will find two common forms of good bacteria in your daily diet:

 Lactobacillus, This may be the most common probiotic.
 It’s the one you’ll find in yogurt and other fermented foods.

 Bifidobacterium.
 You can also find it in some dairy products.

 What exactly is kombucha and why are they selling it at Starbucks?

-Kombucha is a beverage which has grown in popularity.
+Kombucha is a beverage that has grown in popularity.
 It consists of fermented black tea and sugar and is used as a functional food.
-It hosts many helpful bacteria’s and yeast that aid in the fermentation process when combined with sugar.
+It hosts many helpful bacteria and yeast that aid in the fermentation process when combined with sugar.
 After fermentation, kombucha is slightly carbonated and contains vinegar, probiotics, and beneficial enzymes.

 There have been several benefits from drinking kombucha and it’s a tasty beverage!

 - Increased Energy